Thermal Camera Germanium real heat radiation experiment.

 My morning experiment.
 This is what I do these days, teach (sometimes before class I play these 'toys' with my students), research and write ... and exercise in between.

-Germanium is interesting to me as it shares, as a solid, a property most of the air does; it is said to be transparent to thermal (infrared) radiation.
+Germanium is interesting to me because, as a solid, it shares a property that most air does: it is transparent to thermal (infrared) radiation.

 Just as an afterthought, the tape can leak infrared radiation, so it is not a perfect (blackbody) absorber of infrared radiation, but is very close.